unicode-org/icu4x/utils/yoke/design_doc.md

 1. All data types that contain zero-copy data, even indirectly, need to carry a lifetime parameter
 2. Certain memory management techniques are hampered, like caching.

-Similar to how `dyn` enables Rust programs to perform "type erasure": turning compile-time types into "erased" runtime ones, `Yoke` enables Rust programs to perform the analogous "lifetime erasure": turning compile-time lifetimes into "erased" runtime ones.
+Similar to how `dyn` enables Rust programs to perform "type erasure": turning compile-time types into "erased" runtime ones, `Yoke` enables Rust programs to perform the analogous "lifetime erasure": turning specific compile-time lifetimes into "erased" runtime ones.
 This means we don't need lifetime parameters to track data ownership, and that we can carry reference-counted data that can be safely dropped from a cache.

 ## Background